 Every Season makes darkness adjustments for hair colour one woman at a time.
 There will always be individuals who don’t look right in the median colour, and fare better along the outer edges of the curve.
-I love hair colour that looks believable, like it happened by itself, and that flatters the skin to the utmost.
-This is when the viewer feels most relaxed.

 Depending on depth of complexion, personal taste, and occasion, cosmetic darkness is adjusted too, though always staying inside the personal colour palette of the Season, and aiming for the same goals as with the hair.

 In 12 Tone personal colour analysis, Soft Autumn is the name given to the type of natural colouring that contains colours mostly characteristic of the Autumn group, but cooled and grayed by a smaller measure of Summer.